ReadyResearchers-2023-24/Peyton_Kelly_Artifact/README.md

 source venv/bin/activate
 ```

-3. Where the Dockerfile is located, build the docker image:
+3. Where the Dockerfile is located, build the docker image.
+Tip - Make sure docker desktop is running first. :

 ```bash
 docker-compose build